andrewk/behaviour/README.md

 Configuration of Unbooked
 -------------------------

-You'll need to set `allow-behavioural-tests` to `true` in Unbooked's configuration before running these tests.
+You'll need to set `allow-behavioural-test` to `1` in Unbooked's configuration before running these tests.
 Without this configuration the tests won't be able to load their fixtures.

 Configuration of Unbooked Server
 --------------------------------